 Even though vasectomy is often referred to as birth control, it should be considered as a form of permanent male sterilization.
 The only way to have children after a vasectomy is by using banked sperm along with some form of artificial insemination or by getting a vasectomy reversal.
 Both routes are costly and are never guaranteed to work.

-Studies have shown that men who have vasectomies at a very young age are more likely to regret it and/or have a reversal later in their life.
+Studies have shown that men who have vasectomies at a very young age are more likely to regret their decision and/or have a vasectomy reversal later in their life.
 Here are some points to consider:

 - One study found that men who have vasectomies in their twenties are 12.5 times as likely to have a reversal than older men.1Potts J, Pasqualotto F, Nelson D, Thomas A, Agarwal A. Patient characteristics associated with vasectomy reversal.
 J Urol.
 1999;161(6):1835-1839. https://www.ncbi.nlm.nih.gov/pubmed/10332448